pallosp/conic_research_sympy/docs/api.md

 Tells whether n points are collinear.

-Takes an optional callback that simplifies the collinearity polynomial before it gets compared to zero Returns `None` if undecidable.
+Takes an optional `simplifier` callback that simplifies the collinearity polynomial before it gets compared to zero.
+Returns `None` if undecidable.

 <a id="incidence.are_concurrent"></a>